willcommit/setup_angular_web_app_project/setup_angular_web_app_project.md

 ## Introduce agile project management
 Discuss if a Kanban board is enough or if we should go full Scrum from start?
 This of course depends on team size.
 For smaller teams I recommend a simple Kanban to start  especially if the Github workflow is chosen (see below step).
 Remember that a low overhead is key to moving fast and delivering value!
 A Kanban board can be easily added to Github repos via projects tab.
-Start filling your backlog and todo with the list made form step "Develop a roadmap and scope".
+Start filling your backlog and todo with the list made during step "Develop a roadmap and scope".

 ## Which workflow?
 - Github flow - recommended for simplicity, suits web apps perfect, low overhead.
 Read about it here: https://guides.github.com/introduction/flow/